This chapter describes:

 If neither of the above checks yield a match, HealthShare checks each streamlet-specific MATCHINGS key-value pair against other records of the same streamlet type.

 In the event that none of these checks yield a match, the streamlet is recognized as new.
-These match criteria can be viewed by opening the class in Studio.
+If any of the checks yield a match, the streamlet is recognized as an update of an existing streamlet and aggregated together with it.
+This is called deduplication.
 The MATCHINGS parameter may be modified, as described in “Customizing the SDA” later in this book.